hedi0/Smart_DustBin/README.md

 *   **🌐 Modular Design:** Built with a modular architecture in C++, allowing for easy customization and integration of additional sensors or features.

 ## 🛠️ Installation Guide

+To get your Smart_DustBin project up and running, follow these steps.
+This project primarily uses C++ and is likely intended for embedded systems like Arduino or ESP32.

+### Prerequisites